 Among the Fae, the three of them shone the ethereal beauty their people were renowned for.
 Inias, not angelic or beautiful, possessed eyes that mirrored a demon, blood red.
 He had fangs and long black hair swooped to one side, covering the curved scar on his cheek.
 From his nails, Inias would grow hooked claws.
+His appearance was terrifying.
+They were perfect, while he bore the face of the monsters they feared.
+He was not as large or muscular as they were, though he outclassed them in raw strength.
 His outfits often fit his devilish appearance: dark cloaks and fitted black tunics of the finest leather he could buy.